GoogleChrome/web.dev/src/site/content/en/fast/lazy-loading-video/index.md

 - [yall.js](https://github.com/malchata/yall.js) is a library I wrote that uses Intersection Observer and falls back to event handlers.
 It's compatible with IE11 and major browsers.
-- If you're seeking a React-specific lazy-loading library, you might consider [react-lazyload](https://github.com/jasonslyvia/react-lazyload).
+- If you need a React-specific lazy-loading library, you might consider [react-lazyload](https://github.com/jasonslyvia/react-lazyload).
 While it doesn't use Intersection Observer, it _does_ provide a familiar method of lazy loading images for those accustomed to developing applications with React.